Provable Accelerated Convergence of Nesterov's Momentum for Deep ReLU Neural Networks: Introduction

-where $f$ satisfies the strong convexity with respect to $\bfx$, among other assumptions (more in text below).
-Intuitively, our construction assumes that the parameter space can be partitioned into two sets, and only one of the two sets enjoys rich properties, such as strong convexity.
-In this paper, we focus on Nesterov's momentum.
-Our contribution can be summarized as: \begin{itemize}[leftmargin=*] \item Focusing on the general problem class in (\ref{eq:partition_model}), we prove that Nesterov's momentum enjoys an accelerated linear convergence where the convergence rate is $1 - \Theta\paren{\sfrac{1}{\sqrt{\kappa}}}$, compared to $1 - \Theta\paren{\sfrac{1}{\kappa}}$ in the case of gradient descent.
-Here, $\kappa$ is a variant of the condition number of $f$.
-Our result holds even when $f$ is non-convex and non-smooth. \item We provide two realizations of our problem class.
+\textbf{Our contribution.} Our paper starts with an investigation of the properties of the problem class in (\ref{eq:partition_model}) that satisfies Assumption \ref{asump:strong_cvx}-\ref{asump:universal_opt}.
+In particular, we show that this set of assumptions is stronger than the PL condition but weaker than strong convexity, and, as a consequence, gradient descent converges linearly with rate $1 - \Theta\paren{\sfrac{1}{\kappa}}$ under these assumptions.
+Next, we prove that Nesterov's momentum enjoys an accelerated linear convergence with a convergence rate $1 - \Theta\paren{\sfrac{1}{\sqrt{\kappa}}}$.
+Under Assumption \ref{asump:strong_cvx}-\ref{asump:universal_opt}, our result holds even when $f$ is non-convex and non-smooth: \begin{theorem}[Informal statement of Theorem \ref{theo:nesterov_conv}] Let $f\paren{\bfx,\bfu}:\R^{d_1}\times \R^{d_2}\rightarrow\R$ be $L_1$-smooth and $\mu$-strongly convex with respect to $\bfx$ for all $\bfu\in\R^{d_2}$, and let $\kappa = \sfrac{L_1}{\mu}$.
+If $f\paren{\bfx,\bfu}$ also satisfies Assumption \ref{asump:g_smooth}-\ref{asump:universal_opt} with sufficiently small $G_1, G_2$ and sufficiently large $R_{\bfx}, R_{\bfu}$, then the sequence $\left\{\paren{\bfx_k,\bfu_k}\right\}_{k=0}^\infty$ generated by Nesterov's momentum satisfies: \end{theorem} Next, we provide two realizations of our problem class.
 In Section \ref{sec:addition_model}, we first consider fitting an additive model under the MSE loss.
-We prove the acceleration of Nesterov's momentum as long as the non-convex component of the additive model is small enough to control the upper bounds of Lipschitz-type of assumptions. \item Next, we turn to the training of a deep ReLU neural network in Section \ref{sec:dnn}.
+We prove the acceleration of Nesterov's momentum as long as the non-convex component of the additive model is small enough to guarantee the Lipschitz-type assumptions.
+Next, we turn to deep ReLU network training in Section \ref{sec:dnn}.
 We show that when the width of the neural network trained with $n$ samples is $\Omega\paren{n^4}$, under proper initialization, Nesterov's momentum converges to zero training loss with rate $1 - \Theta\paren{\sfrac{1}{\sqrt{\kappa}}}$.
-To the best of our knowledge, this is the first result that establishes accelerated convergence of deep ReLU networks. \end{itemize}
+To the best of our knowledge, \textit{this is the first result that establishes accelerated convergence of deep ReLU networks}: \begin{theorem}[Informal statement of Theorem \ref{theo:nn_nesterov_conv}] Given a dataset with $n$ samples and $d_0$ features, we let $\bfF$ be a deep ReLU neural network with width $\Omega\paren{n^4d_0^2}$ and let $\mathcal{L}_k\in\R$ be the MSE loss value at iteration $k$ generated by training $\bfF$ with Nesterov's momentum.
+Then, for all $k\geq 0$, we have that: \end{theorem}

-\section{Related Works}
+\subsection{Related Works}